lmos-ai/lmos-website/docs/introduction.md

 ## An open multi-agent architecture

-In an open multi-agent architecture, the goal is to enable seamless discovery of agent capabilities and services, while ensuring efficient communication between agents across diverse networks.
-The [W3C Web of Things Architecture](https://www.w3.org/WoT/) provides a strong inspiration for developing an open Web of Agents architecture.
+In an open multi-agent architecture, the aim is to make it easy for agents to find each other’s capabilities and services and to communicate efficiently across different networks. <br/>
 The key requirements for an open multi-agent architecture are:

-- **Agent Description Specification**
+- **Agent Description Format**
    A standardized format is essential for describing the capabilities and metadata of intelligent agents.
 This specification should offer an appropriate level of abstraction to ensure interoperability across a wide range of agent platforms and domains.

 - **Agent Discovery Process**